cyberdime-dev/dodge-the-blocks/README.md

 # Dodge the Blocks

 A simple Python game where you dodge falling blocks.
 Built with Pygame.
+Have fun!

 ## Features